Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 E[(μ - x_{t+1})²] = Var(x_{t+1}) = σ²
 ```

-So **error equals variance**—the more uncertain the belief, the higher the error at the prediction point.
+So **error equals variance**, the more uncertain the belief, the higher the error at the prediction point.

 ### 7.2 Why Error "Leads" the Prediction